SparkFountain/i18n-sync/README.md

 Using fallback strings is technically a simple solution, but it causes confusion for users if some parts of the app are written in one language and other parts in another language. **To avoid this undesirable effect, i18n-sync helps you to easily organize your language strings at any point of time.**

 ## Features
-- merge translation strings from different language files
+- synchronize translation strings from different language files
 - several merge strategies (combine, reduce, language-specific)
 - write a custom string placeholder to inexistent properties
 - automatically translate strings using [LibreTranslate](https://libretranslate.com/)
+- define a custom output directory

 ## Usage

+### Synchronize language files
 Execute the following command to sync all JSON properties of different language files:

 ```
-node i18n-sync.js <i18n-directory>
+i18n-sync <i18n-directory>
 ```

 Replace `<i18n-directory>` with the directory name where your language definitions are saved.

+### Configuration Options
 You can configure the way _i18n-sync_ works using command line parameters.
 For instance, if you want to merge your language files using the _reduce_ strategy, execute the following:

 ```
-node i18n-sync.js -r
+i18n-sync -r
 ```

-A list of all available configuration options can be found in the following section.
+A list of all available configuration options can be found in the table below.

-### Configuration Options
 | Option                   | Command Line Parameter | Explanation  |
 | ------------------------ | ---------------------- | ------------ |
 | Combine Strategy         | -c                       | Use all properties of all languages.             |